mikeal/centerless/README.md

-Each of these interfaces derive from `Centerless` and `Centerless` can be seen as these interfaces collected as a triple (`[ Input, Instructions, Proof]`) representing a cryptographically secure virtual memory system that can produce and consume partial proofs using the same interface that provides partial selectivity for the Input.
+Each of these interfaces derive from `Centerless` and `Centerless` can be seen as these interfaces collected as a triple (`[ Input, Instructions, Proof]`) representing a cryptographically secured virtual memory system that can produce and consume partial proofs using the same interface that provides partial selectivity for the Input.